Rethinking Retrieval-Augmented Generation as a Cooperative Decision-Making Problem: Related Work

 \section{Related Work}

 RAG enhances LLMs' performance by fusing external documents and is the mainstream solution for knowledge-intensive tasks.
 Existing research could be categorized into three types based on core efficiency-enhancing mechanisms~\citep{gao2023retrieval, zhao2023survey}.
 The first category is data-driven methods, focusing on the mining and reconstruction of information at the query or document level: Decomposition Prompting \cite{khot2022decomposed}, which splits complex tasks through prompt engineering.
 EviNoteRAG \cite{dai2025evinote} annotates uncertain information in documents with a note-taking-first approach.
 HtmlRAG \cite{tan2025htmlrag} uses HTML instead of plain text to preserve semantic structural information.
 The second category is model-driven methods, which improve a model’s ability to interpret, filter and utilize retrieved documents through fine-tuning.
 Representative works include: RetRobust \cite{yoran2023making} enhances robustness through contrastive training with positive and negative samples.
-InstructRAG \cite{wei2024instructrag} explicitly learns the denoising process through self synthesized reasoning.
+InstructRAG \cite{wei2024instructrag} explicitly learns the denoising process through self-synthesized reasoning.
 DynamicRAG \cite{sun2025dynamicrag} optimizes the order and quantity of documents used to train the reranker through generator feedback.
 The third category is strategy-driven methods, also called agentic RAG, which introduces agentic behaviors to dynamically adjust retrieval and generation strategies.
 FLARE \cite{jiang2023active} triggers lookahead retrieval when encountering uncertain tokens during generation.
 SelfRAG \cite{asai2024self} introduces a reflection module to synchronously and dynamically adjust both retrieval and generation.
 MA-RAG \cite{nguyen2025ma} decomposes workflows into sub-agents via CoT.
 ComposeRAG \cite{wu2025composerag} enables modular agent composition.

-From a high-level perspective, CoRAG could be considered similar to agentic RAG, as it models the reranker and generator as cooperative agents.
-However, unlike many existing agentic RAG methods that treat the retriever (reranker) and generator as separate, modular agents often requiring separate training or intricate prompting for collaboration, CoRAG frames them as a unified policy, eliminating the need for handcrafted coordination mechanisms and allows both modules to adaptively specialize in a task-aware manner.
+MMOA-RAG~\cite{chen2025improving} jointly optimizes multiple RAG modules via MARL, but forces heterogeneous modules with distinct functionalities to share a single LLM, risking inter-module knowledge conflicts and incurring substantial inference overhead.